Progress Log

 March 2026

 The month was off to a smashing start, with 20k written in seven days.
 Progress decelerated after Week 1 due to a rapid succession of houseguests: my brother, his friend, my cousin, my mom, and the bed bugs that hitchhiked in with one of them and took over my apartment.
-Turns out you basically have to disassemble your furniture and your entire apartment to eradicate bed bugs.
+Turns out you basically have to disassemble your furniture, your pantry, your apartment, and your life to eradicate bed bugs.
 I now know how to take the plate off an electrical outlet.

 On the other hand, Anneliese found a squirrel in the hood of her car, so I did not lose the Trackbear by as much as you'd expect.